-Colorectal cancer screening

-For people 50 and older, the following are covered:

-• Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months

-One of the following every 12 months:

-- Guaiac-based fecal occult blood test (gFOBT) - Fecal immunochemical test (FIT)

-DNA based colorectal screening every 3 years

-For people at high risk of colorectal cancer, we cover:

-Screening colonoscopy (or screening barium enema as an alternative) every 24 months

-For people not at high risk of colorectal cancer, we cover:

-Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy

-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.

-Dental services

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+What you must pay when Services that are covered for you you get these services 🍑 Colorectal cancer screening There is no coinsurance, For people 50 and older, the following are covered: copayment, or deductible Flexible sigmoidoscopy (or screening barium enema as for a Medicare-covered an alternative) every 48 months colorectal cancer One of the following every 12 months: screening exam.
+Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Dental services 20% of the cost for In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare-covered services Medicare.
+Medicare-covered dental services are services required to treat an illness or injury, and that are an integral part of a covered medical service performed by either the hospital's staff dentist or a physician (this does not include services in connection with care, treatment, filling, removal, or replacement of teeth).